Torreskai0722/FEAD/EMS/README.md

-This foloder contains all the codes and data of the fuel efficiency analysis for the dataset collected from the truck's Engine Management System (EMS).
+This foloder contains the codes for fuel rate prediction on the EMS dataset.